-Aggressive Georgia Nursing Home Abuse Attorneys Ready To Assist You
+Compassionate Georgia Nursing Home Abuse Attorneys Ready To Assist You

 Georgia is truly the heart of the South, famous for its warm climate and friendly people.
-From the bustling metropolis of Atlanta to the unique charm of Savannah, to the peaceful “small town America” communities that can be found throughout the Peach State, Georgia has something for everyone – which is why the population of the state has nearly doubled over the last 40 years.
+From the bustling metropolis of Atlanta to the unique charm of Savannah to the peaceful “small-town America” communities that can be found throughout the Peach State, Georgia has something for everyone – which is why the population of the state has nearly doubled over the last 40 years.

 The Vulnerability of the Elderly

 Although Georgia is also blessed with a young population (endowing it with a relatively large workforce), its population is expected to age rapidly in the coming decades.
 Already, over 600 nursing homes dot the state, and many more are expected to be established over the next few years.
 Most of these institutions are filled with professional, caring staff.
-Unfortunately, however, nursing home abuse can occur at any institution, no matter what its reputation.
+Unfortunately, however, nursing home neglect can occur at any institution, no matter its reputation.

 Frequently Asked Questions (FAQs)